pytest-dev/pytest/doc/en/reference/reference.rst

 .. confval:: pythonpath

    Sets list of directories that should be added to the python search path.
-   Directories will be added to the head of `sys.path`.
+   Directories will be added to the head of :data:`sys.path`.
-   Similar to the PYTHONPATH environment variable, the directories will be included in where Python will look for imported modules.
+   Similar to the :envvar:`PYTHONPATH` environment variable, the directories will be included in where Python will look for imported modules.
    Paths are relative to the :ref:`rootdir <rootdir>` directory.
    Directories remain in path for the duration of the test session.